Mouleshwar3238/Mobile_Price_Classification/README.md

   </tbody>
   </table>

-For the linear, polynomial and rbf kernels, the performance metrics remained the same or decreased after normalizing the data.
-On the other hand, for the sigmoid kernel, the performance metrics improved by a huge extent after normalizing the data.

 ## Decision Tree Classifier
 A decision tree classifier was implemented using different impurity measures (entropy and gini index), and confusion matrices and bar graphs were plotted for the corresponding results.
 * Cross Validation